ctrlaltdeleon/infinitygauntlet/career/personal-interview-prep-template.md

 ## Questions to Prepare for (CAR Method!
 Context, Actions, Results!)

 - How do you deal with failure?
-  - I take a step back to reassess the situation without emotions.
+  - I take a step back to reassess the situation without emotions, recognize the failure.
   - Am I feeling emotional?
   - Why do I feel emotional?
   - What can I do to prevent this in the future?